-My professional and volunteer background contains a wide range of skills.
+My professional and volunteer background contains a wide range of skills such as Business and Organization Management, Public Relations, Internet Marketing (Social Media Management and Search Engine Optimization) and many communication skills.

 In 2001, I started the Skateboarding Association of Winnipeg to lobby the three levels of government and the private sector for a world-class skateboard park to be built in downtown Winnipeg.
 After gaining 9,000 signatures on a petition and meeting with dozens of private and public stakeholders, letters to newspaper editors began to arrive in support of our cause which further snowballed popular opinion.
 A year later, the City of Winnipeg officially endorsed our group and mission to build a massive skateboard park in downtown Winnipeg.